McArthur River Electrical Substation

 Challenges

-- Supply power for future infrastructure expansions at the McArthur River mine operation, the world's largest high-grade uranium mine.
+- Cameco Corporation needed a solution to supply power for future infrastructure expansions at the McArthur River mine operation, the world's largest high-grade uranium mine.

 - Ore grades within the deposit are one hundred times the world average.